 The GDPR gives enhanced rights to individuals.
-Clause 9 of the attached Appendix 1 Privacy Policy details those rights.
-This policy covers the timeframes for responding to subject access requests, as well as the new rights to be forgotten, and to restrict, or object to, processing.
+Clause 9 of the attached Privacy Policy (Appendix 1) details those rights.
+This policy covers the timeframes for responding to subject access requests, as well as the right to be forgotten and to restrict, or object to, processing.